Sexual dimorphism: Non-avian dinosaurs

+A 2015 study on specimens of Hesperosaurus mjosi found evidence of sexual dimorphism in the shape of the dermal plates.
+Two plate morphs were described: one was short, wide, and oval-shaped, the other taller and narrower.

 Mammals

-In a large proportion of mammal species, males are larger than females.
+In 45% of mammal species, males are larger than females, in 39%, males and females are the same size and in 16% of mammals, females are larger than males.
 Both genes and hormones affect the formation of many animal brains before "birth" (or hatching), and also behaviour of adult individuals.
 Hormones significantly affect human brain formation, and also brain development at puberty.
 A 2004 review in Nature Reviews Neuroscience observed that "because it is easier to manipulate hormone levels than the expression of sex chromosome genes, the effects of hormones have been studied much more extensively, and are much better understood, than the direct actions in the brain of sex chromosome genes."
 It concluded that while "the differentiating effects of gonadal secretions seem to be dominant," the existing body of research "support the idea that sex differences in neural expression of X and Y genes significantly contribute to sex differences in brain functions and disease."

 Pinnipeds

 Marine mammals show some of the greatest sexual size differences of mammals, because of sexual selection and environmental factors like breeding location.
 The mating system of pinnipeds varies from polygamy to serial monogamy.
 Pinnipeds are known for early differential growth and maternal investment since the only nutrients for newborn pups is the milk provided by the mother.
 For example, the males are significantly larger (about 10% heavier and 2% longer) than the females at birth in sea lion pups.
 The pattern of differential investment can be varied principally prenatally and post-natally.
 Mirounga leonina, the southern elephant seal, is one of the most dimorphic mammals.